 Reporting Identity Theft

 To report identity theft, call 911 or 410-887-2222.
-Baltimore County Police Department's (BCoPD) Financial and Cyber Crimes Team investigates cases of identity theft.
+Baltimore County Police Department's Financial and Cyber Crimes Team investigates cases of identity theft.

-If you have purchased something over the Internet, haven't received it and feel that you are a victim of a theft (not just a business dispute), you must report this to law enforcement agency where suspect resides.
+If you have purchased something over the Internet, haven't received it and feel that you are a victim of a theft (not just a business dispute), you must report this to the law enforcement agency where the suspect resides.

-Office of the Attorney General
+- Consumer Protection Division of the Office of the Attorney General State of Maryland

-Privacy Rights Clearinghouse
+- Privacy Rights Clearinghouse

-U.S. Government Accountability Office
+- U.S. Government Accountability Office

-U.S. Postal Service
+- U.S. Postal Service